-Each applicant will be assigned an advisor within the department to help in selecting the appropriate courses for the student's intended goals.
+Each applicant must choose an advisor holding graduate faculty status (M or P) within the department to help in selecting the appropriate courses for the student's intended goals.
 The student may choose to include the minor advisor (with the advisor's consent) in the candidacy examination committee and/or dissertation committee in their home departments, but the student is not required to include the advisor on these examination committees.